Gixx/worstpractice.github.io/src/_posts/2020-05-12-diy-dependency-injection-container-2.md

 In some cases we want to inherit configuration to avoid unnecessary code repeats, and apply only the differences.
 We will be able to do this with the `inherits` key.
 The value must be an existing `service identifier`, other than the current one.
-Both self- of invalid referencing should raise an error.
+Both self- or invalid referencing should raise an error.

 To make it less complex, let's say, if any of the sub-key's value is changed, the full sub-key should be presented.
 Also, the `shared` key must present if differs form the ancestor's.
 So if for the ancestor the shared is FALSE, and